aaronk6/jQuery-easyXDM/README.md

 EasyXDM plugin for jQuery
 =========================

-Uses easyXDM as the ajax transport when the browser don't support CORS.
+Uses easyXDM as the ajax transport when the browser doesn't support CORS.